Best Arm Identification with Contextual Information under a Small Gap: Asymptotic Optimality of the RS-AIPW Strategy

-\end{theorem} This theorem allows us to evaluate the exponentially small probability of misidentification up to the constant term when $\Delta_0\to 0$.
-Moreover, this result also implies that the estimation error of the target allocation ratio $w^{*}$ is negligible when $\Delta_0\to 0$.
-This is because the upper bound matches the performance of strategies for Gaussian bandit models developed by \citet{glynn2004large} given the optimal target allocation ratio.
-This also means that the estimation error of the target allocation ratio is insensitive to the probability of misidentification in situations where identifying the best treatment arm is difficult due to the small gap.
+where $c$ is a constant, independent from $T$ and $\mu^a_0$. \end{theorem} This theorem allows us to evaluate the exponentially small probability of misidentification up to the constant term when $\Delta_0\to 0$.
+Moreover, this result also implies that the estimation error of the target sample allocation ratio $w^{*}$ is negligible when $\Delta_0\to 0$.
+This is because the upper bound matches the performance of strategies for Gaussian bandit models developed by \citet{glynn2004large} given the optimal target sample allocation ratio.
+This also means that the estimation error of the target sample allocation ratio is insensitive to the probability of misidentification in situations where identifying the best treatment arm is difficult due to the small gap.